Some of the best things to do in Monterey

 Monterey Bay Aquarium

-The Monterey Bay Aquarium, located on the edge of the Pacific Ocean is one of the most famous aquariums in the world.
-Known for its dedication to marine conservation and education, the aquarium is home to thousands of marine animals and plants.
+We visit Monterey every year during Car Week but always stop by the Monterey Bay Aquarium.
+Anyone visiting the city for the first time (regardless of the reason) should plan to visit the aquarium.
+Known for its dedication to marine conservation and education, it is home to thousands of marine animals and plants.

 Its impressive exhibits, such as the towering Kelp Forest and the Open Sea wing, allow visitors to learn more about the wonders of the ocean.
 One of the aquarium’s most popular attractions is the sea otter exhibit, where these playful animals can be seen swimming and interacting.